Levitating (song): Live performances

 Lipa performed "Levitating" for the first time on The Graham Norton Show on 20 November 2020.
 Two days later she performed it at the American Music Awards of 2020.
 The ceremony took place at the Microsoft Theater in Los Angeles, however Lipa's performance was filmed at London's Royal Albert Hall in a custom built set.
 At the end of the performance, she levitated towards the sky with the help of wires through a pulley system, which gained praise from Olivia Horn of The New York Times and Vulture's Justin Curto, who both viewed the performance as one of the ceremony's best moments.
 Horn also praised Lipa's dancing abilities.
 For Radio.com, Marty Rosenbaum ranked it as the night's eighth best moment and also praised the levitating bit.

 Lipa performed "Levitating" as the second track on the setlist for her Studio 2054 live stream concert on 27 November 2020.
 She performed it during her NPR Tiny Desk Concert, released 4 December 2020.
 The following day, Lipa performed it as a medley with her single "Physical" (2020) at both the LOS40 Music Awards 2020 and the 2020 NRJ Music Awards; she also performed "Fever" (2020) with Angèle at the latter ceremony.
 On 10 December 2020, Lipa performed an acoustic set at the 2020 iHeartRadio Jingle Ball which included "Levitating" as well as "Don't Start Now" and a cover of "Happy Xmas (War Is Over)", the latter of which was a virtual performance with a few of her fans for Capital One's Holiday Jam.
 During her 19 December 2020 Saturday Night Live appearance, she performed "Levitating", "Don't Start Now", and acted in a World War II-themed skit.
 Lipa performed the song as part of her 22 December 2020 Pandora livestream concert.
 On New Year's Eve 2020, she performed it during YouTube's Hello 2021 virtual countdown special for the Indian, British and American shows.

 On 14 March 2021, Lipa performed the remixed version with DaBaby for the first time at the 63rd Annual Grammy Awards, alongside a performance of "Don't Start Now".

+On 17 October 2024, as part of An Evening with Dua Lipa TV special, Lipa performed the song at the Royal Albert Hall with the accompaniment of the Heritage Orchestra and fourteen choristers.

+On 30 November 2024, Lipa performed a version of "Levitating" during a set of her Radical Optimism Tour in Mumbai, remixed with "Woh Ladki Jo", a popular song from the 90s Bollywood movie Baadshah, which features Bollywood veteran Shahrukh Khan in the acting lead.
+The original version of the song was performed by playback singer, Abhijeet.